Folie à Deux on Page and Screen

 In 1933, sisters Christine and Léa Papin were working as housemaids in Le Mans, France when they brutally murdered the wife and daughter of their employer.
 In the graphic novel Maids, Katie Skelly examines aspects of gender, class, and exploitation that lead to their shocking crime.
 The illustrations are both beautiful and disturbing.

 Another fictional example is Bug, a 2006 film written by Steppenwolf alum Tracy Letts and directed by The Exorcist's William Friedkin.
-It is based on Tracy Letts' play of the same name.
+It is based on Tracy Letts's play of the same name.
 Bug tells the story of a troubled waitress who holes up in a motel room with a Gulf War veteran as she falls deeper and deeper into his conspiracy theories and delusions.

 One of the most upsetting true crime cases in the Internet age is the 2014 attempted murder of Bella Leutner, a 12-year-old Wisconsin girl who was attacked by two classmates obsessed with an internet bogeyman known as "Slenderman."
 Adolescent mental health and the impact of Internet folklore are the focus of both Beware the Slenderman, an HBO documentary, and Kathleen Hale's Slenderman